Police: Radnor Wawa shooter in custody, used possible assault rifle to kill woman

-Police located the man in Thornbury Park around 11:00 p.m.
-Thursday night in the black BMW sedan seen fleeing the shooting scene just before 8:30 p.m.
+According to investigators, the man was located in Thornbury Park around 11 p.m.
+Thursday in the black BMW sedan that was spotted fleeing the shooting scene.

-Inside the vehicle police found a rifle believed to be used in the murder of the woman who was in her 20s.
+Inside the vehicle police said they found a rifle believed to be used in the murder of the woman who was in her 20s.

 "We have video that makes it appear to be an AR-15 style rifle.
 We have it in custody, we're going to be doing evidence, they're on the scene right now with it, so I don't want to confirm the model, but it was absolutely a rifle," said Radnor Township Police Superintendent Christopher Flanagan.

-Several customers were inside that Wawa at the time of the shooting.
+The shooting happened around 8:30 p.m. on the 100 block of Sugartown Road.
+Several customers were inside the Wawa at the time of the shooting.

 Radnor Township Police Sgt.
 Daniel Lunger said, "There were several witness inside the store that stated he clearly had, you know, identified one subject that he clearly appeared to target."